Buyers Agent – FAQ’s

 • Verifiable References: Ask for references from past clients.
 If the buyer’s agent consistently suggests that their clients buy specific properties or work with specific sellers, it might suggest dependence.

-• Licence Check: Conduct a licence check to ensure the buyer’s agent license is current and there have been no charges against them related to misconduct.
+• Licence Check: Conduct a real estate licence check to ensure the buyer’s agent license is current and there have been no charges against them related to misconduct.

 If you are acquiring a property for investment purposes, the buyer’s agent’s fees may still not be directly deductible, the fee forms part of the cost base of the property, which could potentially reduce your capital gains tax liability when the property is sold.